stianloader/Starloader/README.md

 ## Building

 The project can be built via gradle and a JDK 11 or higher.
-I recommend JDK 17 once it comes out in fall 2021.
 This can be easily done via `./gradlew shadowJar` on most systems.
 The built jar is located in the build/libs folder, and should have a "-all" suffix, if that isn't the case you might have not built that shadowjar, which